Nothing in Maureen’s background suggested that one day she would leave her beloved Kenya for the sake of Bible translation.

 Moving away from Africa was a huge step of faith.
 Giving up on a regular salary to live on support took courage.
-But to Pauline it was worth it.
+But to Maureen it was worth it.

 ‘I know that what I am doing is absolutely essential.
 Without the things that I do day by day, the translators couldn’t do their work.
 Each one of us, translators as much as administrators, have their part to play.
 Bible translation without administration is like a three-legged stool.
 If one leg is taken away, the whole thing collapses.’